ArcGIS Pro provides numerous options for sharing your work with others.

 Share web tools

-Web tools allow you to share your analysis with others in your organization.
-Data is stored and processing occurs on a server that is federated with your portal, which allows a number of client applications in the ArcGIS platform to run the analysis, even at the same time.
+Web tools allow you to share your analysis with others in your organization's portal.
+Data is stored and processing occurs on a server that is federated with your portal, which makes it possible for a number of client applications in the ArcGIS platform to run the analysis, even at the same time.

 Share a Statistical Data Collection

 A Statistical Data Collection (SDCX) is a set of custom variables that define how data is apportioned and aggregated in Business Analyst tools, Business Analyst Web App, and other ArcGIS apps.
-With ArcGIS Pro, you can share .sdcx files to your active portal.
+With ArcGIS Pro, you can share Statistical Data Collections to your active portal.
 Sharing .sdcx files allows others in your organization to access custom data in their client applications.

 Create item files